Lululemon to push further into international markets

-(Reuters) - Canadian yogawear retailer Lululemon Athletica Inc LLL.TO will open its first full store in Hong Kong and start testing in up to 15 countries over the next two years, Chief Executive Christine Day said on Thursday.
+Dec 6 (Reuters) - Canadian yogawear retailer Lululemon Athletica Inc will open its first full store in Hong Kong and start testing in up to 15 countries over the next two years, Chief Executive Christine Day said on Thursday.

 “Based on the success of both Hong Kong showrooms, we are actively looking to secure real estate for a store in that market,” she said on a call with analysts and investors.